 For detection of Legionella pneumophila

-- Detects Legionella pneumophila up to 7 days faster than traditional culture methods.
+- Detects Legionella pneumophila with equal or greater accuracy than traditional spread plate culture methods.

-- Delivers definitive results in 7 days without additional confirmation steps.
+- Delivers definitive culture results in 7 days without additional confirmation steps.

 - Easy-to-use platform, similar to that of the Colilert Test.